Fund 7

 **Large usage of specific categorisations**

-There were a number of specific categorisations that meant limiting the types of proposals that could be submitted such as Boosting Cardano's DeFi, Lobbying for favorable legislation, Connecting Japan/日本 Community, Gamers On-Chained, Seeding Cardano's Grassroots DeFi, A.I. & SingularityNet a $5T market, Nation Building Dapps, Multilingual resources, Improve and Grow Auditability and Catalyst Accelerator & Mentors.
+There were a number of specific categorisations that meant limiting the types of proposals that could be submitted such as [Boosting Cardano's DeFi](http://app.ideascale.com/t/UM5UZBnJW), [Lobbying for favorable legislation](http://app.ideascale.com/t/UM5UZBnJd), [Connecting Japan/日本 Community](http://app.ideascale.com/t/UM5UZBnVu), [Gamers On-Chained](http://app.ideascale.com/t/UM5UZBnPQ), [Seeding Cardano's Grassroots DeFi](http://app.ideascale.com/t/UM5UZBnWs), [A.I. & SingularityNet a $5T market](http://app.ideascale.com/t/UM5UZBnKN), [Nation Building Dapps](http://app.ideascale.com/t/UM5UZBmrP), [Multilingual resources](http://app.ideascale.com/t/UM5UZBneK), [Improve and Grow Auditability](http://app.ideascale.com/t/UM5UZBneL) and [Catalyst Accelerator & Mentors](https://cardano.ideascale.com/c/campaigns/26255/about).&#x20;

 **Categorisation interpretation is needed**